 Biennially, HAPS offers a full-day symposium, featuring local and national experts in the field of Parkinson's who are familiar with the latest in Parkinson's research, treatment and disease management strategies and is presented at no charge to attendees.
 Our newly named program, ENGAGE.
 EDUCATE.
 EMPOWER., focuses on bringing high-level education to those with Parkinson's, their families and the general public with the goal of expanding understanding and implementing long-term disease management strategies.

 Houston Area Parkinson Society offers an educational program developed specifically for those who have been recently diagnosed with Parkinson's disease.
 The three-hour program is designed as a "Parkinson's 101" course for individuals who have been diagnosed within the past three years and their family members or friends who want to learn more about the disease.
 Given the current COVID-19 situation, all in-person programs have been moved to a virtual platform.

-Houston Area Parkinson Society held the 7th Caregiver Conference on Saturday, November 10th at United Way.
+Houston Area Parkinson Society will host its 8th Caregiver Conference on Saturday, November 14th.
 This special, full-day educational event is designed exclusively for those caring for individuals with Parkinson’s disease (PD).
-The program hosted 150 registrants and offered participants helpful, practical information that is important to understanding and managing care of someone with PD.
+The conference will offer participants helpful, practical information that is important to understanding and managing care of someone with PD.
 In 2018, Caregivers had the opportunity to learn new skills and discover local resources in an environment where they could connect with others to learn together and learn from each other, however the program will be held virtually this year as a result of important safety measures HAPS is taking to keep our community safe amid the ongoing COVID-19 crisis and will be archived on our YouTube channel at a later date.